 I’ve returned to Holland numerous times to Holland over the years, often spent just 2 days in Amsterdam.
 Obviously I’ve fallen in love with the city.
-I’ve also found that returning for short periods over the years is a great way to see the city.
+And I’ve also found that returning for short periods over the years is a great way to see the city.

 This means I’ve often seen it mostly in dribs and drabs, always in a rush, passing through on my way to somewhere else, never having time to give anything more than a cursory glance.

 But this time I wanted to see it in a more relaxed way, and have time to peel back a bit of the veneer of the city.
 I surely would revisit several of the old places I liked, maybe viewing them from a new perspective, but I also planned to unearth some new ones without the gun of time pointed at my head.

 For my 2 days in Amsterdam I booked myself a room for three nights at the three-star Alexander Hotel, chosen since it is located in a nice upscale area near the Museumplein, where much of the world’s great art is gathered in a group of wonderful museums.

 My room was quite small, just six-feet wide and a third-of-a-bowling alley in length.
 But it was clean and quite suitable as my base of operations.

 The price was also reasonable for the area, just a bit over $100 per night, and included a large Dutch Continental breakfast.

 I soon was in touch with my Dutch friend Bas, who I had met the previous year in South Dakota where we both were photographing and writing about the state’s annual buffalo roundup.
 Bas bicycled over that evening, and he took me to a nice local pub and restaurant with not another tourist in sight.